erobakiewicz/DRF_shop/README.md

 ### Carts
 /api/cart/ - GET - list of carts

-/api/cart/ - POST - create or update (use the same region and add shelf) a new cart (params: region id, shelf id)
+/api/cart/ - POST - create or update (use the same region and add product) a new cart (params: region id, product id)
 ```
 {
   "region": 1,
   "cart_items": [
     {
-      "shelf": 1
+      "product": 1
     }
   ]
 }